 Step 2: Respond to our requests for documentation or other information.
-We may need you to provide texts between you and the other Venmo user, receipts, police reports or other relevant documents we ask for.
+We may need you to provide texts between you and the other Venmo user, receipts, or other relevant documents we ask for.
 It’s critical that you respond to these requests in a timely manner and send us documents by specified deadlines.

 Step 3: Fulfill our shipping requests in a timely manner.
 For a Significantly Not as Described dispute, we may need you to return the item to the other Venmo user, us, or a specified third party (at your expense) and provide proof of delivery.

 Proof of delivery means:

 - For transactions less than $750 U.S. dollars, an online confirmation is fine as long as it includes the delivery address showing at least city/state or zip code, delivery date, and the identity of the shipping company used, like their logo or name